-Since the Salida Community Plan was adopted on August 7, 2007, it preceded Measure E, and is therefore not a constraint for the properties identified in the realistic development capacity for Salida, which represents approximately 90% of the regional housing need allocation for unincorporated Stanislaus County.
+Since the Salida Community Plan was adopted on August 7, 2007, it preceded Measure E, and therefore Measure E is not a constraint for the properties identified in the realistic development capacity for Salida, which represents approximately 90% of the regional housing need allocation for unincorporated Stanislaus County.
 The Vacant and Underutilized Land Inventory identifies a total of 55 agriculturally-zoned properties with limited development potential (47 are under one acre in size, and the largest of the remaining 8 is 4.26 acres) in unincorporated communities that would be subject to a County-wide majority vote of the people prior any rezoning to a residential use.
-This is not considered a constraint to the overall cost, supply and affordability of housing throughout the County, since within the timeframe of this Housing Element, a surplus of 791 units above and beyond the identified regional housing need allocation is identified.
-In addition to Salida, the remaining land inventory identifies residentially zoned properties within existing developed unincorporated communities, rather than encroaching into lands designated for agricultural uses.
+Measure E This is not considered a constraint to the overall cost, supply and affordability of housing throughout the County, since within the timeframe of this Housing Element, a surplus of 791 units above and beyond the identified regional housing need allocation is identified the Salida Community Plan entitled up to 5,000 additional dwelling units at various densities.
+In this case, by aggregating land as well as services such as water, sewage disposal and roads, the economy of scale would more likely reduce the cost per unit, and increase supply and affordability, as opposed to the scattered development of small properties in unincorporated areas where costly infrastructure extensions and upgrades would more likely reduce the potential for affordability where there is a much more limited land supply.
+In addition to Salida, the remaining land inventory identifies residentially zoned properties within existing developed unincorporated communities, rather than encroaching into lands designated for agricultural The County has and will continue to streamline the permit process to help stimulate the development of infill sites throughout its unincorporated communities as a tool to increase the supply of affordable housing.
 Measure E also does not limit residential development by incorporated cities within existing or amended spheres of influence of cities, or preclude cities from annexing additional areas for residential development.